sleventhal/sleventhal.github.io/_pages/about.md

 <img width="362" alt="Screen Shot 2022-11-30 at 6 29 36 PM" src="https://user-images.githubusercontent.com/79329199/204930140-cede2595-3eb3-4844-b95d-b9595acab680.png">

 Speaking more broadly, I want to understand how division of labor occurs as an evolutionary transition in all living systems.

+## Informal education as science communication

+Scientific literacy is remarkably low across the United States, despite the country's high level of educational attainment.
+While the causes of scientific illiteracy are mulitifaceted, part of this issue stems from a general public disinterest in science as a discipline.
+I am interested in understanding the role that informal science education programs may play in encouraging people, especially children, to view science as a discipline worthy of extracurricular interest.

+Since 2021, I have been working with the Girls at the Museum Exploring Science (<a href="https://www.colorado.edu/cumuseum/content/girls-museum-exploring-science-games-program"> GAMES </a>) program, based out of the University of Colorado's Museum of Natural History (CUMNH), to address this topic.
+GAMES is a program intended to encourage school-aged girls to see themselves as future professional scientists or citizen scientists.
+Through this program, students are able to participate in hands-on activities in museum-based disciplines, like paleontology or archeology.
+They are able to meet with faculty at the University of Colorado Boulder, and ask them questions about their work.
+This program is a decade old, so there is a wealth of data from anonymous surveys collected pre- and posts-program from years past.
+This provides indispensible insight into the impact that the program, and its different implementations, has on student attitudes towards science and scientists.

+Stay tuned for publication of the full study on the impacts this program has had on students, and the various novel content pieces that are currently in development!